Three Edge-disjoint Plane Spanning Paths in a Point Set: Preliminaries

 \begin{lemma}[\cite{DBLP:journals/dam/AbellanasGHNR99}] Every \bsp admits a zig-zag path. \end{lemma}

-The algorithm by Abellanas et al.~\cite{DBLP:journals/dam/AbellanasGHNR99} works roughly as follows.
-Assume that $(S_1,S_2)$ is a partion of $S$, $S_1$ and $S_2$ are separated by a horizontal line and that $|S_1|\ge |S_2|$.
+The algorithm to build a zig-zag path by Abellanas et al.~\cite{DBLP:journals/dam/AbellanasGHNR99} works roughly as follows.
+Assume that $(S_1,S_2)$ is a partition of $S$, $S_1$ and $S_2$ are separated by a horizontal line and that $|S_1|\ge |S_2|$.
 Let $(p_1,q_1)$ be the \emph{left bridge} of $S$, i.e., the left edge of $\ch(S)$ crossing the separating line, with $p_1\in S_1$ and $q_1\in S_2$.
-Starting with $P=p_1$, compute inductively the left bridge $pq$ of $S\setminus V(P)$, and set $P=P\circ p$ if the last point of $P$ was in $S_2$, or set $P=P\circ q$ if the last point of $P$ was in $S_1$.
+Start with $P=p_1$, let $V(P)$ the set of points in $P\cup S$, and let $r$ be the last point of $P$.
+Inductively compute the left bridge $pq$ of $S\setminus V(P)$, and set $P=P\circ rp\circ p$ if $r$ in $S_2$, or set $P=P\circ rq\circ q$ if $r$ was in $S_1$.
 Continue this process until all vertices of $S$ are added to $P$.
 Then $P$ is a zig-zag path.
 Note here that if $|S_1|=|S_2|$, we may choose if the zig-zag path starts in $S_1$ or in $S_2$, but when the sets $S_1$ and $S_2$ are not equal in sizes, every zig-zag path must start in the bigger one of them.
 And that on a zig-zag path constructed in the above sketched way, the crossing points of the edges of the path with the separating horizontal line have the same linear order along the path and along the separating line.